-BUT at a high cost!
-PLEASE Remember to avoid surfing on the internet with a lot of banners and pictures, and avoid attaching image files.
+On the ice, when we use the Iridium OpenPort system to send & receive E-mails, we will still be able to send & receive any E-mail via the above address; BUT at a high cost!
+PLEASE Remember to avoid attaching image files with your e-mails.
 The field leader will send images for the NEEM diary on the NEEM home page every day on behalf of everybody.